Deacon m English (Modern)

 , originally theud

-DIGBY m English (Rare)
+Digby m English (Rare)

-From a surname which was derived from the name of an English town, itself derived from a combination of Old English dic
+From a surname that was derived from the name of an English town, itself derived from a combination of Old English dic

 "dyke, ditch" and Old Norse byr

-DILLON m English
+Dillon m English

-Variant of DYLAN
+Variant of Dylan

 based on the spelling of the surname Dillon